andreybleme/andreybleme.github.io/_posts/2020-02-29-continuous-Integration-with-github-actions-and-cypress-end-to-end-tests.markdown

 ---
 layout: post
 title:  "Continuous Integration with Github Actions and Cypress"
-description: "Easily configuring a CI pipeline to run end-to-end tests with Cypress and Github Actions, posting comments on pull requests with tests results."
+description: "Easily configuring a CI pipeline to run end-to-end tests with Cypress and Github Actions, posting comments on pull requests with test results."
 date:   2020-02-29 17:00:00
 tags: [devops]
 comments: true